dtsleite/de_challenge/README.md

   * Step 1:

-Just clone this repo, go to folder just cloned and then from you linux terminal run: source start-env.sh
+Clone this repo, go to the folder you've just cloned and then from you linux terminal run: source start-env.sh

   * Step 2: